MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 1. [Install the ExchangeOnlineManagement module](#install-the-exchangeonlinemanagement-module).
 2. [Run the Connect-ExchangeOnline command](#run-connect-exchangeonline-and-sign-in) and, when prompted, sign in with your admin credentials.
-3. Now, you are ready to work with user-configuration settings:
+3. After you've signed in, you are ready to work with user-configuration settings:
    * [Set MyAnalytics access for one user](#set-myanalytics-access-for-one-user)
    * [Confirm MyAnalytics access for a user](#confirm-myanalytics-access-for-a-user)
    * [Set MyAnalytics access for multiple users](#set-myanalytics-access-for-multiple-users)